Page Reviewed / Updated - January 27, 2021

 Medicaid Eligibility in Ohio

 Medicaid evaluates applicants' financial holdings, including their monthly income and total countable resources.
-In 2019, the monthly income of a single applicant for long-term care Medicaid or waivers cannot be greater than $2,313 / month.
+In 2021, the monthly income of a single applicant for long-term care Medicaid or waivers cannot be greater than $2,382 / month.
 This amount is equivalent to 300% of the Federal Benefit Rate (FBR).
-For a single applicant, the countable resource limit in Ohio is $2,000, though one's home, limited to an equity value of $585,000, a vehicle, and other personal objects are exempt from this limit.
+For a single applicant, the countable resource limit in Ohio is $2,000.
+However, one's home, limited to an equity interest value of $603,000 (if the applicant lives in the home or intends to), a vehicle, and other personal objects are exempt from this limit.

 This is an over-simplification of Medicaid's limits.
 Married individuals have different and less restrictive requirements, and eligibility requirements may vary slightly based on the Medicaid program in which one is applying.
 In addition, even individuals exceeding these limits can still qualify.
 For example, if one is applying for a Medicaid waiver and is over the income limit, one may utilize a Qualified Income Trust (QIT), also called a Miller Trust.
 In simple terms, a QIT is an irrevocable trust in which income over the limit is deposited, and a trustee is named.
 The trustee is then responsible for using the money for very specific purposes, such as payments towards long-term care.